Carina-P/Skiers-Destinations/README.md

 - The **deployed version** was tested

 ### Manual testing
-The manually testing was performed **regularly** in an **iterative** manner during the development of the site and then **thorough** after all features was in place.
+The manually testing was performed **regularly** in an **iterative** manner adding a small part of code every time.
+Then **thorough** after all features were in place.

 ### Automated testing
-The tests were developed ahead of features.
+The tests were developed ahead of implementing features.
 And obviously the first tests failed all the time.
 Then features are implemented and automatically tested in an iterative process with small parts of code every time.